suvidhasetia14-creator/n_queens/README.md

-# n_queens
- N-Queens Solver using Backtracking

-The N-Queens Problem is a classic backtracking problem where the goal is to place N queens on an N × N chessboard such that no two queens attack each other.

-A queen can attack:
--- Horizontally
--- Vertically
--- Diagonally

-The challenge is to place all queens safely.

-FEATURES:

-Works for any value of N
-Uses efficient backtracking
-Prints all possible solutions
-Easy-to-understand implementation

-APPROACH(BACKTRACKING):

-We solve the problem column by column:

-Start from column 0
-Try placing a queen in each row
-Check if the position is safe:
-No queen in same row (left side)
-No queen in upper diagonal
-No queen in lower diagonal
-If safe:
-Place queen
-Move to next column
-If not safe:
-Try next row
-If no position works:
-Backtrack

-* TIME & SPACE COMPLEXITY:

-Time Complexity: O(N!) (approx)
-Space Complexity: O(N²)
+# N-Queens Problem Solver

+## Description
+The N-Queens Problem is a classic chess and computer science problem where the objective is to place *N queens* on an *N × N chessboard* such that no two queens attack each other.

+Since a queen can move horizontally, vertically, and diagonally, the challenge is to find a valid arrangement where every queen is safe from the others.

+This project implements a solution using the *Backtracking Algorithm*, a recursive approach that efficiently explores possible queen placements and backtracks whenever a conflict occurs.

+## Objectives
+- Solve the N-Queens problem for a given board size.
+- Demonstrate the use of recursion and backtracking.
+- Understand constraint satisfaction problems.
+- Improve problem-solving and algorithmic thinking skills.

+## Technologies Used
+- Python 3.13
+- Backtracking Algorithm
+- Recursion

+## How the Algorithm Works
+1. Place a queen in the first row.
+2. Move to the next row and find a safe position.
+3. Continue placing queens row by row.
+4. If a row has no safe position, backtrack to the previous row and try a different position.
+5. Repeat until all queens are successfully placed.

+## Example Output

+For N = 4:

+text
+.
+Q . .
+. . .
+Q
+Q . . .
+. .
+Q .

+Where:
+- Q = Queen
+- . = Empty space

+## Concepts Covered
+- Backtracking
+- Recursion
+- Constraint Satisfaction Problems
+- Matrix Representation
+- Algorithm Design

+## Author

+*Suvidha Setia*
+B.Tech CSE (AI & ML) Student
+Passionate about Programming, Problem Solving, and Software Development.

+## License

+This project is created for educational and learning purposes.